 There is a lot to see in the Museum’s Atrium.
-What materials can you identify?
 The materials used to cover the galleries on the outside can give you an idea of their shapes inside.
-Can you spot the differences between the galleries covered with titanium panels and those in limestone?
+Can you spot the differences between the galleries clad in titanium and those covered in limestone?

 1st and 3rd floors

 The Museum’s exhibitions give you a lot of opportunities to learn about the new forms of creation and understand works of art.
 Walk around The Matter of Time, Richard Serra’s installation, exploring the sculptures and looking at their morphing shapes.
 After your exploration, climb up to the balcony overlooking the installation for a broader view.
 You will be astonished!